Toyota Prius 2004-2009: pros and cons, common problems

-The Prius's 1.5L gasoline engine is very similar to that of Toyota Yaris, but is modified for hybrid powertrain.
+The Prius's 1.5L gasoline engine is similar to that of Toyota Yaris, but is modified for hybrid powertrain.
 The hybrid "transmission" unit contains two electric motors that can work as generators.

 The second motor is also used to recover energy when braking or coasting.
 Scroll down to the 'Resources' section for more detailed info.
 The hybrid battery is placed under the trunk floor, see the photo below.

-Fuel Economy: The EPA rates the 2004-2009 Prius at 48 MPG city, 45 MPG highway and 46 MPG combined.
-It's actually not that difficult to get these numbers in real world conditions.
-In fact, the best fuel economy we were able to get out of this 2004 Prius is 54.6 MPG combined (4.3 L/100km).
-On a one-day road trip we easily got 469 miles (755 km) on a 11.9-gallon tank (45 liters).
+The EPA rates the 2004-2009 Prius at 48 mpg city, 45 mpg highway and 46 mpg combined.
+It's actually not that difficult to get these numbers in real-world conditions.
+In fact, the best fuel economy we were able to get out of this 2004 Prius is 54.6 mpg combined (4.3 L/100km).
+On a one-day road trip, we easily got 469 miles (755 km) on a 11.9-gallon tank (45 liters).

-The 2004-2009 Prius engine has a maintenace-free timing chain, there is no timing belt.
+The 2004-2009 Prius engine has a maintenance-free timing chain, there is no timing belt.